 The 3 keys to exceptional customer service are:

-More than anything else, you have to keep clients informed.
+You have to keep clients informed

 Taking a chance on an outside contractor is a huge step — a big risk.
 They might come highly recommended, but you’ve never worked with them before— and that’s worrisome.
 I try to keep my clients informed at all times.
 It’s especially important in the case of short deadlines.